Sachs-Wolfe effect in some anisotropic models

 may be numerically computed.
-By convention we use $(~\dot{}~) \equiv \frac{d}{d \eta}$.
-If we choose accurately the values of density parameters $\Omega_M + \Omega_{\Lambda}$ (see Aguiar \& Crawford \cite{Aguiar}) $\Omega_M +\Omega_{\Lambda} \simeq 1$ this integral may be neglected, because it is a second order term (see Appendix C).
+Here the dot represents a derivative with respect to conformal time: $(~\dot{}~) \equiv \frac{d}{d \eta}$.
+If we choose accurately the values of density parameters $\Omega_M$ and $\Omega_{\Lambda}$ (see Aguiar \& Crawford \cite{Aguiar}) such that $\Omega_M +\Omega_{\Lambda} \simeq 1$ this integral may be neglected, because it is a first order term times another first order quantity (see \cite{Aguiar2}).
 The first term in the right hand side may be decomposed by the following way

 But